Measure The Power Of Your Business Cards

 Business cards are still important when you network and socialize.
-They might not be as important as they were 10 years ago, they are still relevant and must have for anyone looking to make personal and business connections.
-Plus, there's something about having business cards that gives you that small feeling of accomplishments.
+They might not be as important as they were 10 years ago, they are still relevant and a must-have for anyone looking to make personal and business connections.
+Plus, there’s something about having business cards that gives you that small feeling of accomplishment.

 Have you ever considered the effectiveness of your business cards?
 Do people actually use them to follow up?

-Thanks to GSuite, I was able to setup a filter and a label for those incoming emails.
+Thanks to Google Workspaces, I was able to set up a filter and a label for those incoming emails.
 Now, those emails are color-coded, never hit my spam box, and are marked as important.

 When you reply and begin dialog the transition is seamless and people don’t notice the difference in the email as I reply with my regular email address.